 After the building was sold in 1923, a hardware store was opened up on the first floor, using the theatre for a storage room.
 The theatre was gutted and divided in half when the building was sold again in 1958.
 In an attempt to ‘modernize’ the building, the center turret removed and replaced with a neon sign, and the exterior walls were covered with stucco.
 The original plate glass on the first-floor storefronts was replaced with glass blocks.
 The curved archway entrances were also removed.

-The Northern California Indian Development Council, which purchased the Carson Block building in 1986, has obtained public and private funding for the restoration of its historic facade.
-The un-reinforced masonry building will be seismically retrofitted to meet Eureka’s mandatory seismic strengthening ordinance
+The Northern California Indian Development Council, which purchased the Carson Block building in 1986, obtained public and private funding for the restoration of its historic facade.
+The un-reinforced masonry building was seismically retrofitted to meet Eureka’s mandatory seismic strengthening ordinance.

 Owner: Northern California Indian Development Council

 Historic Preservation Architect: Page & Turnbull, Inc.

 Structural Engineer: CYS Structural Engineers, Inc.r

 General Contractor: Pacific Builders